-Working out what would be in someone’s best interests is difficult and disagreements between family members and professionals are common.
-The Court of Protection is a specialist court responsible for safeguarding the rights of those who have been assessed to lack capacity to make a particular decision themselves.
+The Court of Protection is a specialist court and is responsible for safeguarding the rights of those who have been assessed to lack mental capacity to make a particular decision for themselves.

-The Court of Protection can consider a wide range of issues and decisions, such as:
+The Court of Protection can consider a wide range of issues and decisions on behalf of people lacking mental capacity, such as:

 - What kind of care a person should receive